-Tenner is Young Enterprise’s national challenge for 11-19 year olds.
+Tenner Challenge is Young Enterprise’s FREE national challenge for secondary schools.

-Tenner Challenge, helps young people develop key skills including creativity, positivity, resilience and problem solving, using real money to take calculated risks in business.
-Students have 1 month to set up a business – coming up with an idea of a product or service they can sell and experience what it’s like to be an entrepreneur.
+Tenner Challenge provides a highly interactive way for students to develop key skills including creativity, resilience, and problem solving, using real money to take calculated risks in business.
+Students (11-19) are pledged £10 and have one month to set up a business – coming up with an idea of a product or service they can sell and gain first-hand experience of what it’s like to be an entrepreneur.

 How it works

 - Here’s a Tenner!
 Each young person is registered £10 from the Tenner Bank

 - Get started.
 Participants use this start-up capital to get their business off the ground, working alone or in a group